HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

 Kubernetes is a widely adopted platform for container orchestration in cloud-native environments.
 As applications scale, managing the logs they generate is important for monitoring, debugging, and compliance.
 Logstash is an open source data processing pipeline that collects, processes, and forwards logs from Kubernetes pods to OpenSearch, an open source search and analytics engine.
 This topic outlines the steps and best practices for configuring Logstash to push pod logs to OpenSearch.

-## Overview of Logstash, Filebeat and OpenSearch
+## Overview of Logstash, Filebeat, and OpenSearch

 ### Logstash

-[Logstash](https://www.elastic.co/guide/en/logstash/current/introduction.html){target="_blank"} is an open-source tool for managing events and logs.
+[Logstash](https://www.elastic.co/guide/en/logstash/current/introduction.html){target="_blank"} is an open source tool for managing events and logs.
 It enables the collection, parsing, and transformation of logs before forwarding them to a specified destination (for example, OpenSearch).
 Logstash supports various input, filter, and output plugins, making it extensible and flexible.

 ### Filebeat